After Birth - Quick Safety Check

 Can I have my placenta capsules made in my home by a Placenta Specialist?

-Of course!
-Most specialists offer to prepare remedies in your own home or their own dedicated workspace, but some offer one or the other.
-Check with your local specialist and if they’re not able to offer the service you require, they will help you find others who will.
+Yes, if your Specialist offers this service.
+Most Specialists offer to prepare remedies in your own home or their own dedicated workspace, but some only offer one service or the other.
+Check with your local Specialist to confirm.
+If they are unable to offer the services you require, ask for them for help from another Specialist who can.

 If I have a medicated birth or caesarean section can I still use my placenta for encapsulation and/or other placenta remedies?

 Yes, you can still use your placenta if you have a caesarean birth as long as your placenta has not been sent to pathology.
 We recommend you to have a clean leak proof 1.5-2L container ready to store your placenta after birth.
 If you are on any other type of medication during your pregnancy we ask you to seek advice from your consultant before deciding on placenta encapsulation.
 Please request details of services from your local placenta specialist so you have all the information you need to provide to your consultant.